 Why Live in Hillcrest

-Hillcrest in southern Roseville is a community where neighbors know each other well and tend to stay long-term, with over 70% homeownership.
+Hillcrest in southern Roseville is a community where neighbors know each other well and tend to stay long-term.
 Located along Interstate 80, it offers quick access to Sacramento, making it convenient for commuters.
-The neighborhood is walkable and bikeable, with George Cirby Elementary School, parks, and restaurants within easy reach.
-Housing styles vary from 1940s Craftsman homes to modern large homes from the early 2000s, and sloped-roof bungalows, many featuring sizable yards, attached garages, and long driveways.
+The neighborhood is walkable and bikeable, with George Cirby Elementary School, parks and restaurants within easy reach.
+Housing styles vary from 1940s Craftsman homes to modern large homes from the early 2000s, many featuring sizable yards, attached garages and long driveways.
 The streets are quiet, often leading to cul-de-sacs, and shaded by mature oak trees.
-Students attend George Cirby Elementary, Warren T. Eich Middle School, and Oakmont High School, with the latter two schools having high ratings.
-Saugstad Park, a neighborhood staple since 1975, features baseball fields, playgrounds, a dog park, and a trail popular with runners and cyclists.
+Students attend George Cirby Elementary School, Warren T. Eich Middle School and highly rated Oakmont High School.
+Saugstad Park, a neighborhood staple since 1975, features baseball fields, playgrounds, a dog park and a trail popular with runners and cyclists.
 Nearby Dry Creek is a favored spot for trout fishing.
-For fitness enthusiasts, Planet Fitness and iFLY Indoor Skydiving are local highlights.
 The Roseville Plaza shopping center offers convenient grocery shopping at Trader Joe’s and Grocery Outlet, along with other retail options.
-Dining features include Umi Sushi, Baker Ben’s Donuts, and Morenita Taqueria.
-The neighborhood's proximity to Interstate 80 also provides easy access to Rocklin, Sacramento, the Bay Area, and Lake Tahoe.
-Local travel is facilitated by frequent Roseville Transit bus stops on main roads like Douglas Boulevard.
+Dining features include Umi Sushi, Baker Ben’s Donuts and Morenita Taqueria.
+The neighborhood's proximity to Interstate 80 provides easy access to Rocklin, Sacramento, the Bay Area and Lake Tahoe.
+Local travel is facilitated by Roseville Transit bus stops on main roads like Douglas Boulevard.

 Frequently Asked Questions